-Congratulations to our 2015 Stanley Drama Award winner Bob Clyman for his play, The Good Bet!
+Congratulations to our 2016 Stanley Drama Award winner Mike Bencivenga for Bad Hearts.

 The Stanley Drama Award was established in 1957 by Staten Island philanthropist Alma Guyon Timolat Stanley and endowed through the Stanley-Timolat Foundation to encourage and support aspiring playwrights.
 The national Stanley Award competition is administered by the Wagner College Theatre program, listed for the last decade among the top five college theater programs in the country in the Princeton Review’s annual Best Colleges Guide.
 The award carries with it a monetary prize along with the distinction of joining the illustrious list of past Stanley Award winners.

 The Stanley Drama Award has a long and distinguished history.
 Past winners include Terrence McNally’s “This Side of the Door” (aka “Things That Go Bump in the Night”), Lonne Elder III’s “Ceremonies in Dark Old Men,” and Jonathan Larson’s “Rent.”
 Among those judging for the Stanley Award have been playwrights Edward Albee and Paul Zindel, actresses Geraldine Page and Kim Stanley, and TV producer/pioneer talk-show host David Susskind.